CERC-Genomic-Medicine/Regenie_nextflow/README.md

 * `genotypes_file` -- Full path to the .pgen or .bgen files containing LD-pruned set of variants
 * `gwas_genotypes_files` -- Full path to the .pgen or .bgen variant file for Single-variant association testing
-* `PheStep` -- Number of phenotype to be analysed in each jobs (i.e. total number of phenotype / PheStep = job parallelisation level)
+* `PheStep` -- Number of phenotype to be analyzed in each job (i.e. total number of phenotypes / PheStep = job parallelization level)
 * `njobs` -- Number of jobs over which part of the first step of regenie is distributed
-* `SnpStep` --  number of SNPs to be examined in each jobs instances of regenies second step (i.e. total number of SNPs / SnpStep = nb jobs @ second step)
+* `SnpStep` --  number of SNPs to be examined in each job instances of regenies second step (i.e. total number of SNPs / SnpStep = nb jobs @ second step)
 * `pheno_file` -- phenotype file tab or spaces delimited (see below)
 * `covar_file` -- covariate file tab delimited (see below)
 * `CatCovar` -- Comma separated Categorical Variables